HL7/US-Core/input/Archives/includes_archive/us-core-patient-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators] and [chained parameters] SHALL be supported.  the  modifiers, comparators and chained parameters that are listed as optional SHOULD be supported.:
+The following search parameters, search parameter combinations and search parameter [modifiers], [comparators] and [chained parameters] SHALL be supported.  the  modifiers, comparators and chained parameters that are listed as optional SHOULD be supported:

 1. **SHALL** support fetching a Patient using the **`_id`** search parameter: